kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 ## Task 1 : Create a Data Warehouse

-Now that you have a workspace which you have created in the previous lab, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.
+Now that you have a workspace which you have created in the previous exercise, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.

 1. At the bottom left of the Power BI portal, switch to the **Data Warehouse** experience.